strapi/documentation/docusaurus/docs/user-docs/content-manager/saving-and-publishing-content.md

 Before publishing a draft, make sure it doesn't have relations with other non-published content, otherwise some of the content may not be available through the API.
 :::

 When a published version of an entry is available, it can be found in the Published tab.
-All the fields from the Published tab are disabled.

 <!-- TODO: replace screenshots -->
 <ThemedImage
   alt="Editing published version"
   sources={{
-    light: '/img/assets/content-manager/editing_published_version2.png',
+    light: '/img/assets/content-manager/editing_published_version3.png',
     dark: '/img/assets/content-manager/editing_published_version2_DARK.png',
   }}
 />